- This event has passed.

 Aligning Nationally Determined Contributions with Long Term Low-Emission Development Strategies on Climate.
 Opportunities and Challenges in Africa.

-Workshop for Climate Innovation Series
+- Workshop for Climate Innovation Series

-25 May 2021, 9.30AM EDT / 1.30PM GMT / 3.30PM CET / 4.30PM EAT
+- 25 May 2021, 9.30AM EDT / 1.30PM GMT / 3.30PM CET / 4.30PM EAT

-The two policy processes are important for understanding and prioritizing which short- and medium-term investments and measures can contribute to a country’s climate goals while enabling countries to reach their long-term goals.
-LT-LEDS introduce a long-term perspective to policy planning that allows to consider whether certain activities may create long term lock-in effects into fossil fuel infrastructure even if they promise short term emission reductions compared to the status quo.
+In order to demonstrate the practicability and benefits of aligning the two processes of long-term planning and setting NDCs, the GIZ Global Carbon Markets (GCM) Programme in Uganda in collaboration with the Climate Change Department of the Ministry of Water and Environment with support from the Germany Federal Ministry of Environment, Nature Conservation and Nuclear Safety conducted a workshop.
+The workshop discussed the two policy processes important for understanding which short- and medium-term investments and measures can contribute to a country’s climate goals while enabling countries to reach their long-term goals.
+LTSs introduce a long-term perspective to policy planning that allows to consider whether certain activities may create long term lock-in effects into fossil fuel infrastructure even if they promise short term emission reductions compared to the status quo.
 This has implications on how to allocate resources, including international climate finance, capacity building and technology transfer.

 Perspectives Climate Group